ArnavTripathi1/Evaluation_Tasks/Common_Task_1.2/README.md

 I have used text files to extract the expressions to create dataframe.
 Which was further split into train-val-test split.
 I have normalised the expressions and built the tokenizer.

-Refere to the notebook for details.
+Refer to the notebook for details.